NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/C/Charlatan's Cape.md

 * * *

-**Effect** You cast [[Spells/Translocate|Translocate]].
+**Effect** You cast [[Translocate|Translocate]].
 The space you leave and the one you appear in are filled with puffs of smoke that make anyone within [[Conditions/Concealed|Concealed]] until they leave the smoke or the end of your next turn, at which point the smoke dissipates.
 Strong winds immediately disperse the smoke.

 *Source: Pathfinder GM Core*
 *ORC*